wormSurf 4.12 - brtp://www.theavocadopapers.com:4342/content/firstparagraphs/index.jsp

 The President was in a pensive mood as he wondered what sort of arc his second term would follow, and idly surveyed what he believed to be the Washington Monument (but which was, in fact, the Capitol) through the tinted, bullet-proof windows.
 It had been a tough day, but as his motorcade sped along the edge of the Mall some minutes later, his body tensed as he thought about how lucky he was to have a Secretary of Defense who was so good at sucking cock.

-Length: 87 words (464 characters).
-Price: US$152.25
+87 words (464 chars).
+Price: $152.25

 Item #PGH93495875:

 He stood in the trees at the edge of the clearing, barely within earshot of the silent crowd at the memorial service, remembering that Lara had spoken once about the difference between "life skills" and "survival skills."
 He didn't know if she'd gotten that from a book or magazine or shrink, or if she'd thought it up herself.
 Whatever: one set of skills allowed its owner to lead an enjoyable and fulfilling life; the other enabled one merely to survive, but didn't allow for much in the way of enjoyment or fulfillment.
 Lara had felt, of course, that her skills tended toward the "survival" type, while his, she felt, tended toward the other type, the "life" type.
-Her "survival skills" hadn't, in the end, been enough; that much, now, was clear, he thought, as a black-clad figure strode toward him.
-No: as Lara strode toward him.
+Her "survival skills" hadn't, in the end, been enough; that much, now, was clear, he thought, as a black-clad figure strode toward him: as Lara strode toward him.

-Length: 145 words (871 characters).
-Price: US$253.75
+145 words (871 chars).
+Price: $253.75

 Item #PGH53495877:

 Here is what happened: after 9/11, I felt that it would make sense, at night, to bathe City Hall in red, white, and blue floodlights, so I volunteered to install the new, colored lights.
 I got a deal on lighting fixtures and bulbs from Herrick's, and I wired the whole thing myself, during the day, on Friday, the 14th, and nobody organized a "lighting ceremony" or anything, but that night, a few dozen people showed up for the "lighting" of City Hall.
 At sundown, I flipped the switches myself: one for the red lights, one for the uncolored (white) lights, and one for the blue lights.
 The switches were in the basement: flip, flip, flip, and I could see, through the basement window, the blue lights off to the left, the regular ones in the middle, and the red ones off to the right, and... silence.
 I didn't expect applause, but I did sort of expect some oohing-and-ahhing, maybe.
 There was no oohing-and-ahhing.
 I emerged from the basement and looked up at the facade of the building.
 Well: do you know what color you get when you mix red and blue?
 That's correct, yes: you get purple.
 The floods I'd gotten a deal on from Herrick's were not nearly focused enough: way too "floody," so each flood flooded its light everywhere, as opposed to flooding a specific region of the facade.
 I should have thought of this "floodiness" thing (actually, I sort of think that someone at Herrick's should have thought of it for me, although I was being sort of secretive with the guys at Herrick's, not telling them what we were doing in South Harbor, because I didn't want for Ellston Bay to steal my/our idea).
 Nobody laughed at me; there was an awkward collective silence, after which people sort of started to wander back to their houses or cars.
 A few of them said stuff like, "good job, Jon," or "thanks, Jon."
 One (I can't remember who) said, "it's okay, Jon, we'll fix it tomorrow."
 But there was no fixing it tomorrow: I'd gotten a deal from Herrick's, yes, but the lights and the fixtures were expensive nonetheless because I'd gotten five hundred of them, and what I really wanted to do was just forget about the lights, but people seemed to feel like the town had spent the money on the lights already, and that it was the thought that counted, and that to turn the lights off would be to let the terrorists win or to disrespect the people who'd died on 9/11, and that anyway if you squinted when you looked at City Hall, you could see red and blue regions...
-So it's 2008 now, and City Hall is still purple (or violet, really: violet), and it's my fault, and I wish that this were the only thing that were my fault.
+So it's 2008 now, and City Hall is still purple, and it's my fault.

-Length: 479 words (2636 characters).
-Price: US$838.25
+479 words (2636 chars).
+Price: $838.25

 Item #PGH49888827:

-Length: 183 words (1023 characters).
-Price: US$320.25
+183 words (1023 chars).
+Price: $320.25

 Item #PGH43847349:

-Length: 159 words (766 characters).
-Price: US$278.25
+159 words (766 chars).
+Price: $278.25

 Item #PGH39837487:

-Length: 132 words (753 characters).
-Price: US$231.00
+132 words (753 chars).
+Price: $231.00

 Item #PGH39482719:

-Length: 148 words (852 characters).
-Price: US$259.00
+148 words (852 chars).
+Price: $259.00

 Item #PGH32189768:

-Length: 106 words (604 characters).
-Price: US$185.50
+106 words (604 chars).
+Price: $185.50

 Item #PGH30229883: